Interest-Free Deals in Australia: Hidden Costs & Smart Alternatives

 This guide explains:

-• How these deals may affect your credit score
+• How these deals may affect your credit file

-• When interest-free can make sense — and when it may not
+• When interest-free finance may be suitable — and when it may not

 What does interest free mean and how do these deals work?

-An interest-free deal allows you to repay a purchase over a set period without paying interest — as long as you meet all conditions.
+An interest-free deal allows you to repay the cost of a purchase over a set promotional period without paying interest during that time, provided the agreed repayment conditions are met.

 Interest free meaning in practice